J-Liu/riscv-llvm-toolchain/README.md

 # RISC-V LLVM Compiler Toolchain

-'Pure' Multi-libc LLVM Toolchain for RISC-V with QEMU.
+A Multi-libc LLVM Toolchain for RISC-V with QEMU.

+Components:
+* Clang
+* LLVM
+* lld
+* compiler-rt
+* Newlib
+* Musl-libc
+* QEMU

 ## Prerequisites
 It is well tested on Ubuntu-20.04 AMD64, I'm not sure about the other platfoms.